Broken Arrow, Oklahoma: Government

 Broken Arrow uses the council–manager model of municipal government.
-The city's primary authority resides in the city council which approves ordinances, resolutions, and contracts.
+The city's primary authority resides in the city council which approves ordinances, resolutions, amendments, and contracts.
 The city council consists of five members with one member elected from each of the four city wards, and the fifth member as an at-large member.
 Each council member serves for a two-year term and is eligible to serve for four years.
 Out of the council members, a mayor and vice-mayor are chosen every two years.
 The day-to-day operations of the city are run by the city manager, who reports directly to the city council.

 At the federal level, Broken Arrow lies within Oklahoma's 1st congressional district, represented by Kevin Hern.
-In the State Senate, Broken Arrow is in District 25 (Joe Newhouse) and 36 (Bill Brown).
-In the State House, District 75 (Karen Gaddis), 76 (Ross Ford), 98 (Michael Rogers) covers the city.
+In the State Senate, Broken Arrow includes parts of Districts 33 and 36, represented by Christi Gillespie and John Haste, respectively.
+In the State House, Broken Arrow includes all or part of districts 12, 16, 75, 76, 80 and 98.

+Parks and recreation

+Included among Broken Arrow parks are: